 The good news is, most organizations do have some kind of a post-mortem process in place to assess what happened once a service has been restored.
 Arguably, any resolution of an issue isn’t truly complete until a team has fully documented and reflected on it.

 However, conducting a post-mortem can be a highly time-consuming task — teams often spend hours on each post-mortem trying to piece together the chronology of events from different sources of information.

 Streamlining the post-mortem process is key to helping your team get the most from their post-mortem time investment: spending less time conducting the post-mortem, while extracting more effective learnings, is a faster path to increased operational maturity.
 In fact, the true value of post-mortems comes from helping institutionalize a positive culture around frequent and iterative improvement.

-NOTE: Organizations may refer to the post-mortem process in slightly different ways.
-Other terms we’ve heard in the industry include:
+Organizations may refer to the post-mortem process in slightly different ways:

 The specifics around conducting post-mortems vary from organization to organization.
 Regardless of the process, the primary purpose of post-mortems should be learning, whether it’s about the systems being managed, the process being followed, or how the organization executes during a crisis.
 Additional goals, including identification and implementation of system or process improvements, may be realized depending on the process followed.